 Lucas Oil Late Model Dirt Series

-The Lucas Oil Late Model Dirt Series is a dirt late model national touring series the runs nearly 50 events in 19 different states.
-They are one of the top level dirt late model racing series in the United States.
+The Lucas Oil Late Model Dirt Series is a dirt late model national touring series that runs nearly 50 events in 19 different states.
+They are one of the top-level dirt late model racing series in the United States.
 The cars are capable of producing over 800 horsepower.
 Chevrolet, Ford, and Mopar are all represented in this series.
 Fields are healthy with an average of 44 cars attempting to qualify for each event.
 Marque events include the Winter Nationals at East Bay Raceway Park, the Show-Me 100 at Lucas Oil Speedway, and the Lucas Oil Late Model Knoxville Nationals at Knoxville Raceway.

 International Motor Contest Association (IMCA)

 IMCA is the oldest active sanctioning body in the United States with a history dating all the way back to 1915.
-It’s currently based out of Vinton, Iowa and features several classes and divisions of weekly racing in six geographical regions of the United States.
+It’s currently based out of Vinton, Iowa, and features several classes and divisions of weekly racing in six geographical regions of the United States.
 The series holds races in eight classes including modifieds, dirt late models, non-wing and winged sprint cars, stock cars, hobby stocks, Sportmods, and Sport Compacts.
 The IMCA championships are held annually at the IMCA Super Nationals at Boone Speedway in Boone, Iowa.

 United Midwestern Promoters (UMP)

-UMP is a short track racing sanctioning body in the United States that is owned and operated by Dirt Motorsports a division of the World Racing Group.
-UMP sanctions short track racing on dirt tracks from 1/5 mile in length to 1-mile in length.
+UMP is a short-track racing sanctioning body in the United States that is owned and operated by Dirt Motorsports a division of the World Racing Group.
+UMP sanctions short-track racing on dirt tracks from 1/5 mile in length to 1-mile in length.
 They currently sanction eight different racing divisions on over 100 tracks in 19 states and one province in Canada.
-Classes Include: Super Late Models, Modifieds, Pro (Crate) Late Models, Limited Modifieds, Sportsman, Street Stocks, Factory Stocks, and 4 Cylinders.
+Classes include: Super Late Models, Modifieds, Pro (Crate) Late Models, Limited Modifieds, Sportsman, Street Stocks, Factory Stocks, and 4 Cylinders.